manu-chauhan/manu-chauhan/README.md

 Here are some ideas to get you started:-->

-- 🔭 I’m currently working on: Multiple stuff but mostly it revolves around Python, Deep Learning, Classical ML and getting into RL now.
+- 🔭 I’m currently working on: Multiple stuff but mostly it revolves around Python, Deep Learning, Classical ML and getting into RL.
 - 🌱 I’m currently learning/reading: multiple things.
 - 💬 Ask me about Python, Machine Learning, Zen and tech in general, of course.